mrma2318/Credit_Risk_Analysis/README.md

 - Now I can resample the data by using the oversampling algorithms (naive random oversampling and SMOTE) to determine which algorithm results in the best performance.
 Then, I used the undersampling algorithm cluster centroids to resample the data to also determine which algorithm results in the best performance compared to the oversampling algorithms.

 - For each resampling algorithm first needed to resample the data using the correct algorithm type (for example, SMOTE for oversampling).
 Then I used the Logicistic Regression model using the resampled data to make predicitions and evaluate the model's performance.
 I also calculated the accuracy score, generated a confusion matrix, and printed out the imbalanced classification report.
 See Image 1 of the undersampling algorithm.
+The script can be found by going to [credit risk resampling](https://github.com/mrma2318/Credit_Risk_Analysis/blob/0ec98ebfd633c7a89b07de90b9255b451f8a2f98/Starter_Code/credit_risk_resampling.ipynb).

 #### Image 1: Undersampling Algorithm
 ![Undersampling Algorithm](https://github.com/mrma2318/Credit_Risk_Analysis/blob/4c91ebadcdafa788a68adfc572d3abaa9d50da06/images/undersampling.png)